infojam-james/Test-Cases/Investigations/Opening-an-Investigation/investigations-6.md

 ##Preconditions
 + The tester must already be registered with an email address and password.
 + The tester must have health & safety system administrator permissions.
++ An email address must have been entered into the 'Email' field on the incident form.
 + The incident in question must not have a Status of 'Delete'.
 + An investigation has not previously been instigated for the incident in question.